apache/dolphinscheduler-website/docs/en-us/2.0.0/user_doc/guide/installation/pseudo-cluster.md

 ## Modify configuration

 After completing the preparation of the basic environment, you need to modify the configuration file according to your environment.
-The configuration file is in the path of `conf/config/install_config.conf`.
+The configuration file is in the path of `conf/config/install_config.conf` and `conf/env/dolphinscheduler_env.sh`.
 Generally, you just needs to modify the **INSTALL MACHINE, DolphinScheduler ENV, Database, Registry Server** part to complete the deployment, the following describes the parameters that must be modified
+* Modify `conf/config/install_config.conf`
 ```shell
 # ---------------------------------------------------------
 # INSTALL MACHINE